 A Simple Tool But a Snowflake Nightmare Weapon

 Gun snobs shelling out big bucks for their never-to-be-concealed-carry Filipino-made 1911s, polymer-framed Glocks, Sigs, HKs, and so on usually look down their nose at cheap zinc-alloy pistols.
 Of course, Walther's PPK/S also uses zinc alloy for its slide, but hey, it's a Walther, right?
+And the Glock 44 uses a *plastic* slide - LOL!
 You don't hear too many people bitching about that.

 Anyhow, I've put at least

 Parts for the HP22A are inexpensive, and Phoenix Arms has incredibly fast shipping.
 You can get nearly every part for your pistol with the exception of the frame and slide (although I did find one vendor selling used slides).
 You're obviously going to want to get an extra set of recoil springs in order to change one out during at least 500- to 1000-round intervals.
 Being clumsy, I mangled one just learning reassembly.

 Here's a list of spare parts recommended by a few folks on the 'net and the 'tube:

 Firing Pin Spring - #221

 Rear Plate Screw - #254

 Extractor Pin - #215

 The parts aren't going to cost you an arm and a leg.